 There are many reasons why people perform this ceremony, here are some: –

-A family tradition were the ceremony is performed when a new daughter-in-law is welcomed into the new home.
-The ceremony will bring happiness and blessings upon the couple.
+A family tradition where the ceremony is performed when a new daughter-in-law is welcomed into the new home.
+The ceremony will bring happiness and blessings to the couple.
+Hindu priest comes to your home and does all preparation for this puja.

-The Matajis Mudh (Alter) is made ready by the priest, however this room is very devotional and is reserved for meditation and devotional songs.
+The Matajis Mudh (Alter) is made ready by the Hindu priest, however, this room is very devotional and is reserved for meditation and devotional songs.
 Food is prepared.
-Although Kheer and paar are done Usually early morning.
+Although Kheer and paar are done Usually in the early morning.

 On Monday people worship Bholenath.
-It is believed that if Lord Shiva is worshiped with true heart on this day, then God fulfills every wish of the devotee.
+It is believed that if Lord Shiva is worshiped with a true heart on this day, then God fulfills every wish of the devotee.
 People also observe fast on this day.
 One should recite Shiva Chalisa or Shivashtak while worshiping Shiva.
 One should not make any mistake while worshiping Shiva.
 It is said that he does not like the mistake while worshiping Bholenath.
-In such a situation, some things are taken care of while worshiping on Monday.
-If you too are worshiping Bholenath today, then here we are giving you information about these things.
+Some things are taken care of while worshiping on Monday in such a situation.
+If you too are worshiping Bholenath today, then here we are giving you information about these things. this puja is performed by a Hindu priest.

 Do not offer these things even after forgetting Shivji: